 Sandbars in the vicinity of the Murray Mouth may cause navigation hazards.
 Mariners are advised to navigate with caution when operating in the area.
 Sandbars are also present along sections of the River Murray downstream of Locks 7 and 8 and in South Australia.
 All Mariners should be aware of the risk of submerged navigation hazards, and should regularly check river depth.

 RIVERINE RECOVERY CONSTRUCTION WORKS

 The Riverine Recovery Project is in the process of constructing environmental regulators to manage a number of wetlands between Mannum and Murtho.
-Construction is expected to be completed by the end of February 2019.
+Construction is expected to be completed around end of March to April 2019.